taskcluster/cloud-mirror/README.md

 # Overview of design

 Cloud mirror is implemented as an API front end which serves redirects and back ends.
-The front and back ends communicate through a redis cache.
+The front and back ends communicate through SQS and use a redis cache.
 It is important to note that redis is being used as a cache and not data storage.
 The most important front end method is the `/v1/redirect/:service/:region/:base64(urL)` method.
 This is the method that the final consumer should use in place of the original url.
 On receiving a request for the `/redirect/` method, the front end will check if the redis